DefinetlyNotAI/Logicytics/README.md

 ## Execution modes

-`python -m logicytics --modes` prints the authoritative machine-readable mode matrix.
+`python -m logicytics --modes` runs strict collector preflight and prints the authoritative, versioned machine-readable mode matrix.
+Its `modes` rows contain the exact validated `collector_ids` selected by each mode.
+Its `collectors` rows represent every discovered core, plugin, and MOD collector exactly once with its mode assignments, validation state, execution type, and either `manual_only` or quarantine status.
 New integrations should use `run --mode <name>`; the historical flags remain exact compatibility aliases.

 | Mode | Profile | Scheduling | Legacy alias | Additional behavior |
 | --- | --- | --- | --- | --- |